What to Consider Before You Start Selling

 2. Be aware of prohibited listings:

 Like many other platforms, Amazon has some strict guidelines on what supplements you can and cannot list and how the listing is presented.
-It is worth familiarising yourself with their restrictions.
+It is worth familiarizing yourself with their restrictions.

 Selling Supplements on eBay

-With 182 Million users, eBay is another great option to reach more people with your supplement retailing business.
+With 138 million users, eBay is another great option to reach more people with your supplement retailing business.
 There are selling fees involved with eBay as well as high competition levels.